Blowdire/HighDimensionalDataAnalysis/README.md

 The final project is under the name of Progetto1_reprex basically in Markdown or PDF format.\
 "Images" folder contains plots and some tables;\
-"Data" folder contains all the datasets used;
+"Datasets" contains all the datasets used;\
+"Salvataggi" contains the models used in Chapter 5.7